captn3m0/codechef/_problems/hard/OVERPNT.md

 <p>To show Limak how important it is to watch for overflows, you must find any set of <b>N</b> distinct points that:

 </p>
-</pre>- Any three distinct points in any order would be treated as collinear by Limak's function.- None three points are collinear (what implies that points are distinct).
+</pre>- Any three distinct points in any order would be treated as collinear by Limak's function.
+- None three points are collinear (what implies that points are distinct).
 - Coordinates are non-negative integers not exceeding 106.